SLIPO-EU/loci/README.md

 - Construct and visualize a grid structure over POI locations.
 - Compute and visualize POI clusters using density-based clustering.
 - Use LDA to extract and assign topics to clusters.
+- Use of frequent itemset mining to discover frequent location sets.

 #### Quick start